What is an EICR?

 If the EICR fails, will I need another electrical installation safety report done again?

-Landlords require written confirmation (Electrical Installation Certificates or Minor Work Certificates) from the electrician you use to do any rectification work to prove the necessary jobs have been completed.
+Landlords should obtain “Electrical Installation Certificates or Minor Work Certificates” from the electrician you use to do any rectification work.
+This to prove the necessary jobs have been completed.

 This must be kept with the unsatisfactory report.

 Do I need to send a copy of the EICR report with proof of remedial work being completed to the council within 28 days?